Jhuiice/tech-interview/README.md

 Project Ideas along learning.

 3rd party service to render digital goods as NFTs to show proof of ownership to seller company.
 This can help people show they have the ownership of their digital assets for any technical issues they have as a buyer.

+A website with Specific NFT login access for pay wall features.